digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/upgrading.rst

 Besu and Fabric drivers
 """""""""""""""""""""""
-In order to allow for independent updates of the different components, we have  separated out the drivers into a separate jar, which needs to be loaded into a separate classpath.
+In order to allow for independent updates of the different components, we have moved the drivers into a separate jar, which needs to be loaded into a separate classpath.
 As a result, deployments that use Fabric or Besu need to additionally download the jar and place it in the appropriate directory.
 Please :ref:`consult the installation documentation <canton-enterprise-drivers>` on how to obtain this additional jar.